jmservera/qna-maker-kb-action/README.md

 > This is a preview version and not officialy supported, I'm doing it during my spare time, just for fun and because there was no official action for what I needed.
 While you can open issues, if you have an urgent need of something it doesn't provide, feel free to fork or/and collaborate in this one.

-This action can take a file in your repo and push it to the QnA Maker Knowledgebase.
+This action can take a file in your repo and push it to the QnA Maker Knowledge base.
 As it uses [octokit.js][octokit] to create a link to your file and send it to the QnA Maker service, there's no need to run a checkout action before this one.

 You can configure this action to: